kyma-project/eventing-auth-manager/docs/contributor/README.md

 ## Architecture

 Eventing Auth Manager manages the credentials for IAS applications used by webhooks in the `eventing` component.
-When a new managed Kyma runtime is provisioned, the component creates a new [OIDC](https://openid.net/connect/) IAS application for this runtime and stores the credentials in a Secret on the new runtime.
+When a new managed Kyma runtime is provisioned, the component creates a new [OIDC](https://openid.net/connect/) SAP Cloud Identity Services - Identity Authentication application for this runtime and stores the credentials in a Secret in the new runtime.

 ![eventing-auth-manager-overview](./assets/overview.drawio.svg)

 A Kyma custom resource (CR) is created for each runtime.
 Eventing Auth Manager watches the creation and deletion of Kyma CRs.
 Once a Kyma CR is created, the Eventing Auth Manager creates an EventingAuth CR.

-The reconciliation of the EventingAuth CR creates an application in IAS using the [Application Directory REST API](https://api.sap.com/api/SCI_Application_Directory/) and the Secret with the credentials on the managed runtime.
+The reconciliation of the EventingAuth CR creates an application in SAP Cloud Identity Services - Identity Authentication using the [Application Directory REST API](https://api.sap.com/api/SCI_Application_Directory/) and the Secret with the credentials on the managed runtime.

 When the Kyma CR is deleted, the controller deletes the EventingAuth CR.
-Once the EventingAuth CR is deleted, the Eventing Auth Manager deletes the application in IAS and the Secret in the runtime.
+Once the EventingAuth CR is deleted, the Eventing Auth Manager deletes the application in SAP Cloud Identity Services - Identity Authentication and the Secret in the runtime.

 ![controller-flow](./assets/controller-flow.drawio.svg)